samrods/CRSL/README.md

 # CRSL5 a-side Football
 ## Final Year Project

-Welcome to the CRSL 5 a-side Football wiki!

-**Developed by: Sam Rodriguez**

-This repository holds the code for the 5 a-side website used internally by Clarksons Research.
+This repository holds the code for the CRSL _(Clarksons Research Services Limited)_ 5 a-side Football website.

+For any issues or questions, please contact the Developer [Sam Rodriguez](malito:samrod09@hotmail.com).